Special metrics in hypercomplex geometry: Preliminary results

 for any non-zero $ X_1,\dots,X_{p+q}\in TM $.
-In particular \eqref{eq:q-pos} is saying that $ \Omega $ is q-real and q-positive.\\ It will be useful to observe the following well-known fact.
+In particular, \eqref{eq:q-pos} is saying that $ \Omega $ is q-real and q-positive.\\ It will be useful to observe the following well-known fact.
+The proof is essentially the same as in \cite[Proof of Theorem 4.7]{Mich} adapted to the hypercomplex case, therefore we omit it.

-\begin{lem} Let $ (M^n,\mathsf{H}) $ be a hyperhermitian manifold, then the $(n-1)$\textsuperscript{th} wedge power is a bijective correspondence between the cone of q-positive $(2,0)$-forms and the cone of q-positive $(2n-2,0)$-forms with respect to $ I $. \end{lem} \begin{proof} The proof is essentially the same as in \cite[Proof of Theorem 4.7]{Mich} adapted to the hyperhermitian case, therefore we omit it. \end{proof}
+\begin{lem} Let $ (M^n,\mathsf{H}) $ be a hypercomplex manifold, then the $(n-1)$\textsuperscript{th} wedge power is a bijective correspondence between the cone of q-positive $(2,0)$-forms and the cone of q-positive $(2n-2,0)$-forms with respect to $ I $. \end{lem}

-We shall recall here the definition of a current on a hypercomplex manifold $ (M^n,\mathsf{H}) $.
-The space $ \mathcal{D}^{p,q}_I(M) $ of currents of bidegree $ (p,q) $ with respect to $ I $ on $M$ is by definition the topological dual to the space of $(2n-p,2n-q)$-forms with respect to $I$ with compact support endowed with the usual family of seminorms, see \cite[(2.1) p.
-13]{Dem}.
-For instance, any $ (p,q) $-form $ \psi $ with compact support naturally defines a $ (p,q) $-current $ T_\psi $ given by integration: